Add a production pipeline configure-production-pipeline

-Learn how to configuring production pipelines to build and deploy your code to production environments.
-A production pipeline deploys code first to stage environment, and upon approval deploys the same code to the production environment.
+Learn how to configure production pipelines to build and deploy your code to production environments.
+A production pipeline deploys code first to the stage environment.
+On approval, it deploys the same code to the production environment.

 A user must have the Deployment Manager role to configure production pipelines.